Iron Deficiency Anemia

 A test for Helicobacter pylori may detect a bacterium that can cause ulcers in the GI tract that may be a cause of chronic bleeding.
 If any of these tests are positive or if it is strongly suspected that a GI bleed exists, then procedures such as endoscopy or colonoscopy may be done to find the location of the bleeding so that it can be treated.

 Treatment of iron deficiency typically involves iron supplements and/or a change in diet.
 Vitamin C also helps with iron absorption.
 However, if iron-deficiency is suspected to result from abnormal blood loss, further testing is often required to determine the reason for the bleeding.
 People with severe iron deficiency may require a transfusion of blood cells or iron therapy through intravenous (IV) or injections.
-When the underlying cause is found and treated, then the anemia is usually resolved.
+When the underlying cause is found and treated, then the anemia usually resolves.